I gave a presentation at DevelopersIO 2025 Osaka titled "Let's Try Amazon Bedrock Agent Core! ~Explaining Key Points of Various Features~"! #devio2025

 }

-This is a managed service that provides authentication functionality for AI agents.
+Identity is a managed service that provides authentication for AI agents.
 There are two types: Inbound Auth and Outbound Auth.

-Inbound Auth is an authentication function for the AI agent itself.
+Inbound Auth is an authentication mechanism for the AI agent itself.
 It can implement authentication by integrating with IdPs such as Cognito.

-Outbound Auth is an authentication function for AI agents to call external services.
-It manages API keys and OAuth authentication information in a managed way, allowing them to be automatically obtained.
+Outbound Auth is an authentication mechanism for AI agents to call external services.
+API keys and OAuth credentials are managed in a managed way and can be retrieved automatically.

-For example, in the case of an API Key, it can be obtained through the flow below, and the acquisition logic can be obtained just by adding a decorator, which is nice.
+For example, in the case of an API Key, it can be obtained through the flow shown below, and the retrieval logic can be implemented simply by adding a decorator, which is convenient.

 @requires_api_key(